Let’s face it—there has never been a better time to start learning how to grow weed outdoors (or in a greenhouse) than today.

 Lots of sunlight and high temperatures in the summer.

-As you may guess, these are also some of the most important factors when growing outside, so take that into account when planning your outdoor grow.
+These are important factors when growing outside, so take that into account when planning your outdoor grow.

 Later in the article, we’ll go a bit more in-depth about growing weed in soil and why you don’t see that many hydroponic outdoor grows.

-But before that, let’s check out all the growing equipment you’ll need for this setup.
+But for now, let’s check out the growing equipment you’ll need for growing cannabis outdoors.

 Equipment for growing weed outdoors

-I always split my growing equipment into two types:
+Cannabis growing equipment can be split into two types:

 Essential growing equipment: